mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 required information.
 If the characters do not think of them, Hertzog will suggest them.
 Cunning characters could think of more.

-**1. Go to Feri's Highport or town where the Salvage Factors offices are located and start asking some ques- tions amongst people who may know what is going on.**
+**1. Go to Feri's Highport or town where the Salvage Factors offices are located and start asking some ques-tions amongst people who may know what is going on.**

 Following this approach will reveal some startling facts - Feri locals generally like the company, and they seem to dislike offworlders who come to the planet to ask questions.
-No amount of bribery will generate any useful informa- tion.
+No amount of bribery will generate any useful informa-tion.
 In fact, at one bar near the Salvage Factors offices the characters will be confronted by five thugs who will not take kindly to the questions being asked.
 They will start a brawl.
 It is not initially clear whether these thugs are in the employ of Salvage Factors, but it soon becomes clear that they are low level workers for the company.
 They are burly men with a great deal of loyalty to the company, and will be very aggressive.